twilio-professional-services/flex-project-template/README.md

 ## generate-env

-convenience script that does the same as setup-local-environment except it won't install npm pacakges again.
+convenience script that does the same as setup-local-environment except it won't install npm packages again.
 Useful if you want to re-generate the serverless-functions env configuration from the current active profile in twilio-cli

 # CHANGELOG
 - 1.0.3